Cognitive flexibility is the ability to switch between different tasks or to think about multiple concepts at the same time.

 2. The Ability to Regulate your Stress

 One piece of advice that is often given when people feel stressed is to “take a deep breath and relax.”
-Thinking about something that makes you feel relaxed will help.
+Thinking about something that makes you feel relaxed will help you to self-regulate your emotions.

 This could include conjuring up mental images of a sunset or beautiful blue skies or listening to soothing music.